 One can does not supply enough coverage for multiple coats on larger truck beds.

-Durable truck bed coating in aerosol cans.
-Although it takes a little time to cover an entire truck bed, the application process is easy.
-Dries to the touch in as little as one to two hours.
-Available in packs of two cans.
+Durable coating comes in aerosol cans.
+Although it takes a little time to cover the entire surface, the application process is easy.
+Dries to the touch in as little as 1-2 hours.
+Available in packs of 2 cans.

-The liner paint is easy to apply with a variety of hand tools like paintbrushes and rollers.
-Easy to cover a single truck bed up to 8' in length using a couple of layers.
+This liner paint is easy to apply with a variety of hand tools like paintbrushes and rollers.
+Fully waterproof and stain-resistant for easy cleaning.
+Remains flexible after application.